 Note: If you are in Talkdesk Workspace, you can access “Admin” and all features described below by navigating to the Admin app.
 For more information, please refer to this article.

-In a continuous effort to improve the overall user experience, Talkdesk has created the Roles and Permissions tab to enhance usability and to enable you to manage your team more effectively.
+The Roles and Permissions tab in Talkdesk offers advanced usability and allows you to manage your team more effectively.

 By default, when a Talkdesk account is created, the following roles are simultaneously created with the ensuing permissions:

-- Agent: Can only access the "Calls", "Contacts", and "Voicemails" sections of the "Agent Dashboard".
-Agents cannot edit preferences, configure settings nor view advanced reports.
+- Agent: Can only access the "Calls", "Contacts", and "Voicemails" applications of the "Agent Dashboard".
+The “Agent” default role is preconfigured to not be able to edit Preferences, configure settings, or view advanced reports.
 This role can have its permissions changed, but its name cannot be modified, and it cannot be deactivated.

 To learn how to configure roles and permissions, follow the directions below.

 Creating New Roles

 - Log in to your Talkdesk account as an Administrator.

 - Click on the Roles and Permissions tab .

 - The account’s default roles will be displayed.
 You can define the permissions for Supervisor or Agent default roles or create a new role by clicking the Create role button .